Navigation and Content

 Challenge 3

-Commercial cost-benefit propositions for logistics services are untested but developing and operating end-to-end logistic services for the space economy remain expensive; cutting costs will require significant investment and technological breakthroughs.
+Commercial cost-benefit propositions for logistics services are untested but developing and operating end-to-end logistics services for the space economy remain expensive; cutting costs will require significant investment and technological breakthroughs.

 Challenge 4